simonleewx/jetstream-shear/README.md

 The datasets used are available from the NCAR RDA website for JRA-55 and ERA-Interim (https://rda.ucar.edu/) and the NOAA ftp server for NCEP/NCAR (ftp://ftp.cdc.noaa.gov/Datasets/ncep.reanalysis/).
 In the case of the former two, the analysis was performed on requested reduced grids (10-80W, 30-70N, 100-1000 hPa at 50 hPa intervals).

+For further methodological information please consult the paper.

 Contact: s.h.lee@pgr.reading.ac.uk